kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-2.md

 [more code here]
 ```

-## If you need to update WordPress
-WordPress is constantly being updated.
+WordPress is constantly updated.
 From time to time you will need to update to the most recent version of WordPress.
 [Using WP-CLI](development/wp-cli.md) to make this task easy.

 # The WordPress Hierarchy
 This will help us build our pages.
-Currently, if we view any of our pages in the browser, they will all be the same because they are all based on `index.php`.
+If we view any of our pages in the browser, they will all be the same because they are all based on `index.php`.

-There is [a template hierarchy in WordPress](https://wphierarchy.com/).
+[template hierarchy in WordPress](https://wphierarchy.com/).
 This diagram visually explains how WordPress determines which template file(s) to use on individual pages.

 ## front-page.php
 Static Front Page